DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 There are a number of stressors that can affect the hair growth cycle and cause excessive hair shedding.

-The normal human hair cycle consists of the growth phase (anagen), regression phase (catagen), and resting phase (telogen) which repeat continuously in this order.
-A healthy scalp has around 100,000 hair follicles, of which 85–90% are in the anagen phase, 1–3% in the transitioning catagen phase, and 5–10% in the telogen phase.
+The normal human hair cycle consists of the growth phase (anagen), transitional phase (catagen), and resting phase (telogen) which repeat continuously in this order.
+A healthy scalp has around 100,000 hair follicles, of which 85–90% are in anagen, 1–3% in catagen, and 5–10% in telogen.

 Hair is made up of the hair follicle and hair fibre.
-The hair follicle is an involuted structure located within the dermis.
-This is where stem cells divide to produce the hair fibre.
+The hair follicle is located within the dermis where stem cells divide to produce the hair fibre.
 Each hair fibre consists of three layers — the cuticle, cortex and medulla, from the outside in.
 No metabolic activity takes place within the hair fibre.

 Hair growth is not synchronised throughout the scalp, so not all hairs are in the same phase of the growth cycle at any given point in time.
 This helps maintain a constant density of hair.